viggy-ravi/gene-prediction/README.md

 ## Introduction

-This project was based on the 2008 paper ['Gene prediction in metagenomic fragments: A large scale machine learning approach'](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-217) by Hoff et at.
-The goals of the `Binary-Classification-of-Coding-and-Noncoding-Genes.ipynb` notebook are to train the gene prediction algorithm using a 2-stage approach - linear discriminant and neural network.
+This project is based on the 2008 paper ['Gene prediction in metagenomic fragments: A large scale machine learning approach'](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-217) by Hoff et at.
+The goal of the `Binary-Classification-of-Coding-and-Noncoding-Genes.ipynb` notebook is to train the gene prediction algorithm using a 2-stage approach - linear discriminant and neural network.
 The linear discriminant model reduces high dimensional features and the neural network predicts if a given sequence is a gene or not.
 My intentions for starting this project were to gain a deeper understanding of machine learning approaches behind the `Orphelia gene prediction algorithm` and sharpen my ML/programming skills.

 ## Contents
 1. Preprocess Genome